hankmorgan/UnderworldGodot/README.md

 4. Godot project will open at ``LaunchScene.tscn``.
 IMPORTANT: Make sure you run BUILD on the project before continuing.
 5. Run.
 It might work

 This project is developed using VSCode using the C# Tools for Godot extensions.
+If you are configured to use Godot in VSCode then the project can alos just be compiled and ran from there.

 ## UWsettings.json